Optimal Capacity Modification for Many-To-One Matching Problems: Stable and Efficient Matchings

-In this section, we consider finding optimal capacity vectors for stable and efficient matchings and show this problem is NP-hard, hard to approximate, and parameterized intractable.
 First, we give an example which will be crucial for the hardness reduction. \begin{example} The following example admits no efficient and stable matching, even if we allow to increase one capacity by one.
 We have five students $u_1,\dots ,u_5$ and five schools $w_1,\ldots,w_5$ each with capacity one, with the following preferences.

 { }